POPWorldMedia/POPForums/README.md

 POP Forums
 =========

-A forum application with real-time updating and multiple languages.
+A forum and Q&A application with real-time updating in multiple languages.

 The commercially hosted version appears at [popforums.com](https://popforums.com/).
 This is the open source version.